DeeJay/close-pass-pi/README.md

 Please note at the moment I'm just hacking away on the platform, I'm not sure if anyone could or should use this evidence but its worth a go.

+## Idea
+* Put a distance sensor, pi camera, pi and battery into a saddle bag which fits under the bike seat.
+ * Distance sensor pointing to the right
+ * Camera pointing backwards
+* Have code looping around measuring distance
+ * if car is too close start bleeping & record for another 10 seconds and save that to disk.
+Using a circular video buffer to be able to decide whether to record a cars overtake to disk after they have got too close.

 ## Hardware

 * A Pi